plausible/docs/docs/plausible-analytics-reviews.md

 * [Plausible Analytics reviews on Product Hunt](https://www.producthunt.com/posts/plausible-analytics)

-* [Why choose Plausible for an open source alternative to Google Analytics](https://opensource.com/article/21/2/plausible) by Ben Rometsch on Opensource.com
+* [5 benefits of switching from Google Analytics to Plausible](https://opensource.com/article/22/5/plausible-analytics) by Tom Greenwood on Opensource.com

 * [Leaving Google Analytics is Finally Plausible](https://blog.elementary.io/leaving-google-analytics-is-finally-plausible/) by Danielle Foré of elementary OS